 We work with partners to promote the reach of our advertising and use analytics and retargeting for this reason.
 We use Tracking Data to deliver relevant online advertising, including via websites and social media.

-Tracking Data, and in particular cookies, help us to deliver website and social advertising that we believe is most relevant to you and to potential new customers of Trilio.
+Tracking Data and in particular, cookies, help us to deliver website and social advertising that we believe is most relevant to you and potential new customers of Trilio.
 The cookies used for this purpose are often placed on our website by specialist organizations – and this is also why when you’ve been on the Trilio.io website, you an advertisement for us again.
 This includes retargeting.

 If you want more information about Tracking Data, in particular cookies, see Cookies below.

-You can see from Advertising, marketing, and your communications preferences above, that cookies are a tool which we (and everyone one else who operates online) use for advertising.
+You can see from Advertising, marketing, and your communications preferences above, that cookies are a tool that we (and everyone else who operates online) use for advertising.
 That is just part of why cookies are used.
 Generally, they are pretty clever.

 Cookies help Trilio.io work better and provide lots of help in the background to make the process of being a Trilio.io customer a lot easier.

-There are also cookies that allow Trilio.io to remember choices you make (such as your language or the region you are in) and provide enhanced, more personal features.
+Some cookies allow Trilio.io to remember choices you make (such as your language or the region you are in) and provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made to text size, fonts, and other parts of web pages that you can customize.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.

-There are cookies that collect information about your browsing habits in order to make advertising delivered to you more relevant to you and your interests (see Advertising, marketing, and your communications preferences above).
+Some cookies collect information about your browsing habits to make advertising delivered to you more relevant to you and your interests (see Advertising, marketing, and your communications preferences above).
 They are usually placed by advertising networks with our permission.
 They remember that you have visited a website and this information is shared with other organizations such as advertisers.
 Quite often targeting or advertising cookies will be linked to site functionality provided by the other organization.

 When you use Trilio.io, your device or browser may be sent cookies from third parties, for example when using embedded content and social network links.
-It’s important for you to know that we have no access to or control over cookies used by these companies or third-party websites.
+You need to know that we have no access to or control over cookies used by these companies or third-party websites.
 We suggest you check the third-party websites for more information about their cookies and how to manage them.

-You can see more information about the cookies we use here, including who they belong to, their ID and why they are used.
-We’ve also included links to the third-party websites where you can go to find out more.
+You can see more information about the cookies we use here, including who they belong to, their ID, and why they are used.
+We’ve also included links to third-party websites where you can go to find out more.

 Disclosures of your personal data

-We may share personal data with the following categories third parties:
+We may share personal data with the following categories of third parties:

 - Government, regulators, and law enforcement